erikfredner/cv/cv.md

 ### Articles
 “Hamlin Garland’s ‘Problem of Individual Life’” \hfill [under review]\
 *Nineteenth-Century Literature*

+"A Meaning Apart from its Indistinguishable Words" \hfill [under review]\
+*The Nathaniel Hawthorne Review*

 "Counting on the *Norton Anthology of American Literature*" \hfill [revise and resubmit]\
 *American Literature*.
 Co-authored with Porter, J.D.